Erin Lang

 Erin Lang (born May 11, 1979) is a Canadian musician.
-She is the funder of musical group Feral & Stray, Erin Lang & The Foundlings and its earliest inversion The Tail Lights.
+She is the founder of musical group Feral & Stray, Erin Lang & The Foundlings and its earliest inversion The Tail Lights.

 Early life

 Lang was born in Montreal; her father is Steve Lang, bassist with 1970s Canadian rock band April Wine.
 Her mother, Dale Lang, was a puppeteer and make up artist.
 She grew up in the Toronto suburb of Mississauga.
-Her younger brother, Robin Lang, is a film maker.
+Her younger brother, Robin Lang, is a filmmaker.